projectcalico/calico/docs/AWS.md

 ```

 ## Installing calicoctl on each node
-Get the public IP addresses of the new instances:
+Get the public IP addresses of the new instances from the AWS Web Console or by running:
 ```
 aws ec2 describe-instances --filter "Name=key-name,Values=calicokey" | grep PublicIpAddress
 ```
-Note: You can also get these IP addresses from the AWS Web Console.

 SSH into each node and run these commands to set up Calico:
 ```